Top Places to Visit in Arlington, Virginia

 The Fashion Centre at Pentagon City is Arlington’s largest enclosed shopping center with over 170 stores to choose from.
 It is adjacent to the Ritz- Carlton Hotel along with the Pentagon City Metro stop servicing the Blue and Yellow lines.

 If you are looking for something to do in Arlington, Virginia on a rainy day, the Fashion Centre at Pentagon City is your place to go.
 You can spend hours walking and shopping around its numerous high-end stores.
-Just don't break your piggy bank!
+To view the store directory, click here.

 Want to get some pretty awesome pictures with airplanes in the background??
 Well Gravelly Point is your place!
 It is a small park on the Potomac River that neighbors Ronald Reagan National Airport.
 Planes that are arriving fly extremely low to the ground making it a truly unique experience.
 Besides the low flying planes, Gravelly Point offers great views of the Arlington skyline and Washington, D.C..
 In addition, the Mount Vernon Trail runs through the park so if you are on a bike ride it is a great place to stop and take in the sights.